-Resources for Creating Effective JPE Programs:
+Prior Resources for Creating Effective JPE Programs:

 - Transparent Courthouse Revisited: An Updated Blueprint for Judicial Performance Evaluation provides a menu of recommended practices and tools for designing and implementing a judicial performance evaluation program that fosters legitimacy in the eyes of the public and the judges.